Osaka Station

 Kagoshima-Chuo Station

 This is the southern terminus of the Kyushu Shinkansen line and a major transportation hub in Kagoshima city.
 Kagoshima is a scenic bayside city at the south western tip of Kyushu.
 The city lies across from the active volcano of Sakurajima, and has been nicknamed the “Naples of the East”.
-Ferries to Sakurajima are a ten minute walk from Kagoshima-Chuo Station.
+To reach the Sakurajima Ferry Terminal from Kagoshima-Chuo Station, take a bus to Kagoshima Suizokukan-mae in about 14 minutes and walk for 1 minute, or take the tram to Suizokukan-guchi in about 15 minutes and walk for about 8 minutes.
+By taxi or car, the ferry terminal is about 15 minutes away.
 Other attractions include the Sengan-en Garden, the Museum of the Meiji Restoration, and the Reimeikan museum.

 The Hikari train bound for Okayama